291 Comments

-That President Trump was exactly the right person at exactly the right time in exactly the right place to save our Constitutional Republic, especially in regard to the catastrophe which would have ensued had Harris been installed in 2025.
+That President Trump was exactly the right person at exactly the right time in exactly the right place to defend and save our Constitutional Republic, especially in regard to the catastrophe which would have ensued had Harris been installed in 2025.
 In the grand scheme of things, DJT is likely third on the list of America's most important Presidents.
 God bless the lovely bully! :-)

 I remember hearing from a friend of mine sitting in my car one night as he told me in a low voice that Trump would be the most consequential president since Roosevelt, maybe even Lincoln.
 This was before Butler, before the election of 2024, and I thought the guy was delusional.
 Today I hail him as a prophet.
 Yes, it's Washington, Lincoln, and Trump.
 What a time we live it!
 And no one knows that better than our dear Sasha Stone.